charlie86/charlie86.github.io/_posts/2017-04-13-Coachella.md

 [Click to view plot in new window](/htmlwidgets/coachellar/exploratory_plot.html){:target="_blank"}

+#### Cluster #1: "Hip-hop/Rock"
+Almost all artists from Cluster 1 fell into the bottom left quadrant, indicative of high valence but low danceability, acousticness, and instrumentalness.
+Here's where headliners Kendirck Lamar and Lady Gaga fell, with a couple punk banks in the far bottom left.

+#### Cluster #2: "EDM/Experimental"
-This plot put almost everyone from Cluster 2 into the bottom right quadrant, which I interpreted as "EDM/Experimental," since these artists tended to have high danceability, a high probability of being instrumental, a low probability of being acoustic, and high valence.
+The bottom right quadrant is almost entirely made up of Cluster #2.
+These artists tended to have high danceability, a high probability of being instrumental, a low probability of being acoustic, and high valence.
 A few interesting bands in this cluster were Radiohead and Hans Zimmer - Radiohead has definitely gotten more electronic over time, and Hans Zimmer's film scores are kind of in a league of their own.
 Seeing Nicolaas Jaar tied it together a bit, since he mixes a lot of acoustic sounds into his electronic music.

-Almost all artists from Cluster 1 fell into the bottom left quadrant, "Hip-hop/Rock," indicative of high valence but low danceability, acousticness, and instrumentalness.
-Here's where headliners Kendirck Lamar and Lady Gaga fell, with a couple punk banks in the far bottom left.
+#### Cluster #3: "Alternative/Acoustic"

-Cluster 3 artists - "Alternative/Acoustic" - tended to have lower valence and higher acousticness, including Bon Iver, The xx, and Father John Misty.
-Some of these artists also have a more "live" sound, including "Toots & The Maytals" and "Preservation Hall Jazz Band."
+Cluster 3 artists generally came in higher on the Y-Axis compared to the other groups, as they tended to have lower valence and higher acousticness.
+Some big names here were Bon Iver, The xx, and Father John Misty.
+Some of these artists also had a more "live" sound, including "Toots & The Maytals" and "Preservation Hall Jazz Band."

-While the groupings are far from perfect, this was an awesome dataset and really fun to pull together.
+While the groupings were far from perfect, this was an awesome dataset and really fun to pull together.
 Those interested can find the code and data on [GitHub](https://github.com/charlie86/coachellaR){:target="_blank"}.

 Thanks for reading, and be sure to comment below with your thoughts.